lgp171188/launchpad/lib/lp/registry/doc/person.rst

     >>> cprov.isBugContributor(user=foobar)
     True

-Celso is a bug contributer in the context of the `firefox` product.
+Celso is a bug contributor in the context of the `firefox` product.

     >>> from lp.registry.interfaces.projectgroup import IProjectGroupSet
     >>> cprov.isBugContributorInTarget(user=foobar, target=firefox)